BuildBox container

 bin/bbx: BuildBox host-side launcher, used to manage the container and run commands,entrypoint.sh: container entry point, to map UID / GID from host user.

-Every time Dockerfile is updated, a new image has to be built.
+Every time Dockerfile is updated, a new base image has to be built.

 From BuildBox sources docker/ directory, run: